csc-training/summerschool/gpu/docs/01-introduction-new.md

 ```

 - AMD's compiler target representation
-- Can be written directly
+- Don't write by hand, unless you know you need to

 # How to Use a GPU: Graphics APIs

 General-purpose compute via compute pipeline and compute shaders
+  \
+  \

 - DirectX – Windows/Xbox, C++ with HLSL shaders
 - Vulkan – Cross-platform, C/C++/Rust with GLSL/SPIR-V
 - Metal – Apple platforms, Swift/Objective-C with MSL

-- Poor support on supercomputers (drivers missing)
+Poor support on supercomputers (drivers missing)

 # How to Use a GPU: Language Support Summary